Snapback mechanism of sanctions against Iran: The Non-proliferation treaty

 Following two years of EU3-led diplomatic efforts and Iran temporarily suspending its enrichment program, the IAEA Board of Governors, acting under Article XII.C of the IAEA Statute, found in a rare non-consensus decision with 12 abstentions that these failures constituted non-compliance with the IAEA safeguards agreement.
 This was reported to the UN Security Council in 2006, concluding in a resolution demanding that Iran suspend its enrichment, passed by the security council.
 Instead, Iran resumed its enrichment program.
-Instead, Iran resumed its enrichment program.
 In that same year, during a negotiation with Europe, Hassan Rouhani, reportedly acknowledged that Iran had used the diplomatic process to its advantage, stating that, during the talks, the country succeeded in mastering uranium yellowcake conversion at the Isfahan facility.

 The IAEA verified the non-diversion of declared nuclear material in Iran, and is continued its work on verifying the absence of undeclared activities.
 In February 2008, the IAEA also reported that it was working to address "alleged studies" of weaponization, based on documents provided by certain Member States, which those states claimed originated from Iran.
 Iran rejected the allegations as "baseless" and the documents as "fabrications".
 In June 2009, the IAEA reported that Iran had not "cooperated with the Agency in connection with the remaining issues ... which need to be clarified to exclude the possibility of military dimensions to Iran's nuclear program."

 The United States concluded that Iran violated its Article III NPT safeguards obligations, and further argued based on circumstantial evidence that Iran's enrichment program was for weapons purposes and therefore violated Iran's Article II nonproliferation obligations.
 The November 2007 US National Intelligence Estimate (NIE) later concluded with "only moderate" confidence, that Iran had halted a nuclear weapons program in the fall of 2003 "primarily in response to increasing international scrutiny and pressure resulting from exposure of [its] previously undeclared nuclear work", with "moderate" confidence that it "probably would be technically capable of producing enough highly enriched uranium for a weapon sometime during the 2010-2015 time frame [with a lower level of confidence for weapon amounts of reprocessed plutonium in that time]", and had not restarted those activities as of mid 2007, represented "a halt to [its] entire nuclear weapons program."